 People from all around the world have the desire to live the American dream.
 However, arriving at the land of opportunity is not the only thing that you have to achieve for it; it is rather just the first step in a very long journey to citizenship.
-The most important thing for these immigrants is to get a Green Card and become a legal, permanent resident in this nation.
+The most important thing for these immigrants is to get a Green Card and become a legal, permanent residents in this nation.

 In case you are an immigrant, there are four ways for you to attain citizenship in the United States.

 Want to Become a US Citizen?
 Let’s Find Out the Easiest Ways to Attain US Citizenship

 If you want to become a United States citizen, then applying for a green card is the most important step.
 One of the most traditional ways to become a US citizen is through naturalization.

 There are four ways to obtain US citizenship.
 You can take any route that is best suited for your situation.